dvklopfenstein/goatools_simulation/README.md

 | **False Null Gene**	| False Negative (Type II Error)	| True Positive

-Combining the input and output information, the counts of true positives, true negatives, false positives, and false negatives are obtained according to the table below.
+Combining the input and output information, the counts of true positives, true negatives, false positives, and false negatives are obtained according to the table above.
 Many simulations are run, resulting in a probability of true positives, true negative, false positives, and false negatives.
 Many more simulations are completed, resulting in a multitiude of probabilities having a distribuition which may be plotted and analyzed.